mfem/mfem/CONTRIBUTING.md

      - [ ] The miniapps go at the end of the page, and are usually listed only under a specific "Application (PDE)" category.
      - [ ] Add a short description of the miniapp in the "Extensive Examples" section of `features.md`.
 - [ ] New capability:
-   - [ ] All new classes, methods and functions have full Doxygen-style documentation in source comments.
+   - [ ] All new public classes, methods and functions have full Doxygen-style documentation in source comments.
 Documentation should include descriptions of member data, function arguments and return values, and prerequisites for calling new functions.
+   - [ ] All new private classes, methods and functions have similar documentation to their public counterparts though not necessarily Doxygen-style.
    - [ ] Consider adding new sample runs in existing examples to highlight the new capability.
    - [ ] Consider saving cool simulation pictures with the new capability in the Confluence gallery (LLNL only) or submitting them, via pull request, to the gallery section of the `mfem/web` repo.
    - [ ] If this is a major new feature, consider mentioning it in the short summary inside `README` *(rare)*.